AdoptNeed.com

 • Get Advice Before Traveling

-There are things you should know about Georgia's international adoption laws before you travel.
+There are things you should know about Georgia's international adoption law before you travel.
 So don't wait till you get home with your new child to start thinking about this "easier" part of the process.

 • Is U.S. Finalization Even Necessary?